Making a request

 Travel assistance is provided to children who attend their designated transport area or nearest school and live more than the statutory walking distance from that school.
 The statutory walking distance is 2 miles for children aged under eight years old and 3 miles for children aged eight years old and over.
 If you live within the statutory walking distance of the school, it is your parental responsibility to make sure your child attends school.

-We will contact to you to confirm we have received your application, with the date by which you will be notified of the outcome.
-The process is quite lengthy and it can take up to 8 weeks for you to be informed of the outcome of your route assessment.
+We will contact to you to confirm we have received your application, with the date you will be told the outcome by.
+It can take up to 8 weeks for you to be informed of the outcome of your route assessment.

 What happens next